Wankowicz-Lab/pdb_bias/README.md

 # PDB Bias Analysis
 This repository contains code for the analysis related to PDB Bias dataset (Wankowicz, S. A. (2024).
 Modeling Bias Toward Binding Sites in PDB Structural Models. bioRxiv, 2024-12.)

+All data (current entries) was downloaded from the PDBRedo site (https://pdb-redo.eu/download), using the command:

+rsync -av --exclude=attic rsync://rsync.pdb-redo.eu/pdb-redo/